FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Autocomplete.md

 Where:

-- The FOUT option sends the check results to a file instead of displaying in the console.
+- The FOUT option sends the `check `results to a file instead of displaying in the console.

-You can use the checkcommand with cftinit and cftupdate using the following syntax:
+You can use the `check`command with `cftinit `and `cftupdate `using the following syntax:

-- cftinit -check file
+- `cftinit -check file`
-- cftupdate -check file
+- `cftupdate -check file`

-Here, the -check option is equivalent to running CFTUTIL CHECK at the end of a successful cftinit or cftupdate .
+Here, the `-check` option is equivalent to running `CFTUTIL CHECK `at the end of a successful cftinit or cftupdate .

 <span id="Previous"></span>